rcywang/mpx_submission/submission.md

 efficient, BEC reached
 inefficient, no BEC

+FIG. 2.
+3-dimensional velocity distribution for a gas of rubidium atoms, showing successive snapshots in time, from the first confirmed 1995 production of a BEC by [3].
+Atoms condense from less dense red/yellow/green areas to significantly denser blue/white areas.
+The central image is just after the appearance of a BEC; the left is before (non-condensed) and the right is a further evaporated, nearly pure condensate.
+Credit: NIST/JILA/CU-Boulder.

 3
-IV.

-MACHINE-LEARNING ONLINE
-OPTIMISATION (MLOO)
+## Machine-learning Online Optimisation (MLOO)

-Let the parameter space be one that is spanned by
-M experimental settings (e.g. voltage, laser parameters, timing, field strength [22]).
+Let the parameter space be one that is spanned by M experimental settings (e.g. voltage, laser parameters, timing, field strength [22]).
 A point in this space is represented by a vector X ∈ RM .
-Each point has an associated cost Y = f (X) ∈ R, where minimising the cost function f (X) guides optimisation toward the global optimum [21].
-However, f (X) is taken to be non-convex, thus it is possible that optimisation may converge to a local optimum.
+Each point has an associated cost Y = f (X) ∈ R, where minimising the cost function f(X) guides optimisation toward the global optimum [21].
+However, f(X) is taken to be non-convex, thus it is possible that optimisation may converge to a local optimum.
 This can be rectified in part by increasing the number of optimisation cycles with varying initial conditions [21].
 The experimental apparatus and optimisation loop begin with the trapped atomic cloud.
 The machine learner is given an initial vector X0 of experimental settings.
 The gas is transported into an ultra-high vacuum environment, where it is evaporatively cooled.
-Properties of the cloud (e.g. atom number [19] or width of cloud edges5 [20]) are extracted from absorption images taken after TOF expansion, and are used in evaluation of the cost.
+Properties of the cloud (e.g. atom number [19] or width of cloud edges<sup>5</sup>[20]) are extracted from absorption images taken after TOF expansion, and are used in evaluation of the cost.
 A new set of experimental parameters X∗ is calculated based on the cost Y0 , to be used in the next sequence.
 Optimisation is terminated when there is no further improvement to the cost.
 Together, the experiment and learner form a closed loop.
 A diagram of this feedback loop can be found in Fig. 1 of [21] or [20].
 While other optimisation techniques exist, these are often sub-optimal as most require accurate charactersation of the cloud (e.g. trap geometry, loss mechanisms) and/or apply over-simplifying assumptions (e.g. a highly truncated distribution6 , adiabaticity) [23] which may not necessarily hold for all instances.
 These procedures are often inflexible for special cases, such as dynamical traps [9] or the presence of dipolar interactions [24, 25].
 Thus, most groups adopt a stepwise optimisation procedure, introducing incremental adjustments to parameters at each time step.
 The following sections discuss various optimisation schemes, as examples of online optimisation (OO) in the context of BEC formation in cold-atom experiments.
 In order of appearance, the main papers referenced are: [21], [20], and [19].

-A.
+### Differential Evolution

-lutions based on their fitness.
-If M -dimensional vectors Xi (individuals) represent n sets of experimental settings − in the randomised set comprising the initial population, {X1 , . . . , XN } − the fitness of each settings vector is the experimentally-determined associated cost, Yi .
+Inspired by biological evolution, differential evolutionary (DE) algorithms assess a population of candidate solutions based on their fitness.
+If M -dimensional vectors
+Xi (individuals) represent n sets of experimental settings − in the randomised set comprising the initial population, {X1 , . . . , XN } − the fitness of each settings vector is the experimentally-determined associated cost, Yi.
 Random variations are introduced by mutation, and new vector candidates are generated by crossover (mixing) features of pre-existing individuals [21, 26].
-In [21], a new, mutated vector appears as V = Xk +
-(Xi − Xj ), where vectors Xi , Xj , and Xk are randomly chosen.
+In [21], a new, mutated vector appears as V = Xk + (Xi − Xj ), where vectors Xi , Xj , and Xk are randomly chosen.
 A new candidate vector X∗ is produced by randomly picking elements from either Xi or V. This crossover moves Xi to a new position in the search space, described by {X∗ , Y∗ }.
-If Xi is an improved solution (i.e.
-Y∗ < Yi ) then X∗ replaces Xi ; else, it is discarded.
+If Xi is an improved solution (i.e. Y∗ < Yi ) then X∗ replaces Xi ; else, it is discarded.
 The process repeats until a global minimum is found.

-B.
+### Gaussian Process Regression

 Bayesian optimisation uses statistical models to predict optimal parameters, where decisions are made with all previous evaluations of f (X) taken into account.
 The approach is to build an internal surrogate model for f (X) at each instance, which informs the learner’s decision on the next point in X to evaluate f (X).
 This is especially pertinent when f (X) is expensive to evaluate, as every experimental observation is used to improve the model and is not solely dependent on derivative information (e.g. local gradient (first-order) and Hessian approximations (second-order)) [27].
-This method is used by both [20] and [21], the results of which are both discussed in § IV D.
-The most common and well-studied7 class of surrogate models are Gaussian Process (GP) models.
+This method is used by both [20] and [21], the results of which are both discussed in § IV D. The most common and well-studied<sup>7</sup> class of surrogate models are Gaussian Process (GP) models.
 These models are favoured for their strong generalisability, tractability, and flexible non-parametric inference [32], making them suitable for treating complex regression problems such as small samples and non-linearities [33].
 A GP infers a probability distribution in function space, rather than over individual (function) parameters.
 Based on new data, GP regression uses Bayes’ rule to update the hypothesised prior distribution.
 To choose the next point of interest (POI), a predictive posterior distribution can be computed from both the prior and dataset.

-Differential Evolution
-1.

-Inspired by biological evolution, differential evolutionary (DE) algorithms assess a population of candidate so-

-5

-6

-Gaussian Process Regression

-[20] argues that atom number and temperature are inadequate measures, as accurately determining these quantities near condensation becomes challenging with very few runs per parameter set.
+<sup>5</sup>[20] argues that atom number and temperature are inadequate measures, as accurately determining these quantities near condensation becomes challenging with very few runs per parameter set.
 Instead, the width and sharpness of the edges of the cloud are measured from the optical depth as a function of space.

-The truncation parameter, η, assumes atoms with E > ηkB T evaporate instantly.
+<sup>6</sup>The truncation parameter, η, assumes atoms with E > ηkB T evaporate instantly.

-Covariance Function
+### Covariance Function

-A stochastic process with the property that any finite collection of variables (or equivalently, any linear combination) [f (X1 ), . . . , f (XN )], is normally distributed is
+A stochastic process with the property that any finite collection of variables (or equivalently, any linear combination) [f (X1 ), . . . , f (XN )], is normally distributed is referred to as a Gaussian Process [34].
+Properties of a GP f : X → R, where X = (X1 , . . . , XN ) and is a subset of RN , are determined by a mean function M : X → R and a positive definite kernel function K : X × X → R that defines the covariance [27, 34].
+The default for K is often the Gaussian (squared exponential) kernel

-7

-The use of GP priors is well-established, dating back to the 6070’s [28–30].
-As such, only a brief review is provided here.
-For a more thorough introduction, the reader is directed to [31].

 4

-referred to as a Gaussian Process [34].
-Properties of a GP f : X → R, where X = (X1 , . . . , XN ) and is a subset
-of RN , are determined by a mean function M : X → R and a positive definite kernel function K : X × X → R that defines the covariance [27, 34].
-The default for K is often the Gaussian (squared exponential) kernel (
+(
 )
 M